A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Conclusion

-In this paper, a DP framework has been presented for kineto-dynamic planning of redundant robots along prescribed paths.
+In this paper, a DDP framework has been presented to plan trajectories for redundant robots along prescribed paths.
 The framework unifies redundancy resolution and trajectory planning so as to solve them together to effectively utilize kinematic redundancy to optimize the objective function defined at trajectory planning level.
-The extreme flexibility of DP has been exploited to accommodate generic constraints that characterize real applications.
+The extreme flexibility of DDP has been exploited to accommodate generic constraints that characterize real applications.
 DP ensures resolution-optimality, i.e.\ the asymptotic achievement of the globally-optimal solution as the dicretization step tends to zero.

-Although it is perfectly suited to solve one or the other problem separately, DP still requires hours to days to solve a medium-complexity planning problem for redundant robots and, most importantly, it is not scalable for systems characterized by a higher degree of redundancy, i.e.\ $r>1$.
-Also, if one wanted to impose constraints on higher-order derivatives and, at the same time, preserve global-optimality, the phase space should be further augmented with additional dimensions.
-Again, DP is not scalable to this respect.
+Although it is perfectly suited to solve one or the other problem separately, and it is applicable to many offline planning scenarios, e.g.\ planning of cyclic operations, DDP still requires hours to days to solve a medium-complexity planning problem for redundant robots (one or two orders of magnitude higher than other approaches) and, most importantly, its scalability for systems characterized by a higher degree of redundancy, i.e.\ $r>1$, is questionable.
+Also, in order to impose exact constraints on higher-order derivatives, the phase space should be further augmented with additional dimensions.

-In light of these considerations, future developments might regard a deeper study into 2-stage techniques to understand whether some specific objective functions can be used for redundancy resolution (e.g., acceleration capability of the manipulator) that allow optimizing trajectory planning at a later stage.
-Also, it should be investigated whether global-optimality can be beneficial to this respect, in place of the local optimization methods discussed in \cite{Chiacchio90, Basile, AlKhudir}.
+Nevertheless, the proposed state space formalization can be employed with optimization techniques other than DDP, such as randomized algorithms, for those scenario where planning time is a constraint.
+Additional future developments might regard a deeper study into decoupled techniques to evaluate whether some specific objective functions can be used for redundancy resolution (e.g., acceleration capability of the manipulator) that allow optimizing trajectory planning at a later stage.
+Also, it should be investigated whether the optimization of integral performance indices can be beneficial to this respect, in place of the local optimization methods discussed in \cite{Chiacchio90, Basile, AlKhudir}.